TheJuicePapi/updateme/README.md

 INSTALLATION & USAGE

-Simply download the file and place it directly in your /home/usr directory folder.
+Simply download the zip file and place the script directly in your /home/usr directory folder.

 Then to launch just open up a terimal and use 'python3 updateme.py'